Indie interviews, pro wrestling show schedule in South Florida

 International Superstar Santana Garrett vs. Brandi Lauren

-Martin Stone and Aaron Epic vs. The Breakfast Club (Josh Powers and AJ Janazzo)
+Martin Stone and Aaron Epic vs. The Breakfast Club (Josh Powers and AJ Jannazzo)

 Joe Black vs. Kory Chavis

-Also, MMA Prodigy Hector Olazabal, CT Brown, TK Stark, Maxx Stardom, Chico Adam, Tyranus and more.
+Also, MMA Prodigy Hector Olazabal, CT Brown, TK Stark, Maxx Stardom, Chico Adams, Tyranus and more.

 Tickets $10.